jcollard/ChessAppDevlog/README.md

 ![Fast Test](imgs/FastTest.gif)

 Woo-hoo!
 It worked!
-I now had a way to replay a previously recorded games.
+I now had a way to replay previously "recorded" games.

 ## Problems Creating Output Files

-Next, I tried to create an output file using the original code so I would have a "baseline" to compare all changes with.
+Next, I tried to create an output file using the original code so I would have a baseline to compare all changes with.
 To do this, I ran the following command, which "pipes" all of the output to a file called `output_2.txt`

 ```